Supermarket boycott in Croatia: a grassroots movement against price gouging

 Context

-The Croatian economy has faced price increases structurally higher than the official inflation rate since euro adoption.
+The Croatian economy has faced price increases higher than the official inflation rate since euro adoption.
 Consumers see the cost of basic foodstuffs rising without corresponding income growth.
 This creates a gap between the macroeconomic benefits of the euro and the daily reality of households.

 Impact on the Local Economy